 - Save the new project version.

-- Select this version when launching a web interface or process.
-When launching the web interface or process, you can specify either Acceptance or Live mode for deployment.
+- When launching the web interface or process, select this version and specify Acceptance or Live mode for the deployment.

 Running an Application in Debug Mode